MuskanBajpayee/CBTC-Todo-App/README.md

 # CBTC-Todo-App
-A simple and responsive To-Do list application built using HTML, CSS, and JavaScript.
+The To-Do App is a straightforward, user-friendly application designed to help users manage their tasks efficiently.
+Built using HTML, CSS, and JavaScript, the app provides an intuitive interface where users can add, mark as completed, and delete tasks from their to-do lists.

 # Features
 Add new tasks to the list.